ljkirby/simon/NOTES.md

-- I actually found that implementing this functionality was more challenging than implementing the Simon game - since it was classified as the 'easy' task, I know that there is probably a much much easier way of successfully getting this mode to work, and I love to find out what the creator of this interview had in mind when assigning the easy task
+- I actually found that implementing this functionality was more challenging than implementing the Simon game - since it was classified as the 'easy' task, I know that there is probably a much much easier way of successfully getting this mode to work, and I would love to find out what the creator of this interview had in mind when assigning the easy task

 - I wasn't sure if this was a requirement, so I think it may be worth